Alek Skarlatos: 2015 Thalys train attack

-On August 21, 2015, Skarlatos, Anthony Sadler and United States Air Force serviceman Spencer Stone, high school friends from Skarlatos' former home of Carmichael, California, were traveling together on the Thalys high-speed train 9364 from Amsterdam bound for Paris via Brussels during a European vacation.
+On August 21, 2015, Skarlatos, Sadler, and Stone were traveling together on the Thalys high-speed train 9364 from Amsterdam bound for Paris via Brussels during a European vacation.
 Skarlatos was returning from serving in Afghanistan.
 A 25-year-old Moroccan, Ayoub El-Khazzani, exited the train car's toilet, armed with an AKM assault rifle, a Luger pistol, and a box knife.
 He carried magazines holding 270 rounds of ammunition for the assault rifle in a rucksack.

 Two passengers, a Frenchman, "Damien A.," and 51-year-old Mark Moogalian, an American expatriate living in Paris, tried to disarm the gunman.
-Moogalian wrested the rifle from him but was shot by the Luger while trying to protect his wife.
+Moogalian wrested the rifle from him but was shot with the Luger while trying to protect his wife.
 Stone ran toward and attacked the gunman but was slashed while trying to subdue him.
 Arriving next to the struggle, Skarlatos grabbed the pistol out of El-Khazzani's hand, then picked up the rifle, striking the terrorist in the head with its muzzle.
 Sixty-two-year-old British businessman Chris Norman also helped subdue the gunman.
 Though badly cut, Stone - who received wrestling training in the Air Force - choked El-Khazzani until he was unconscious.
 El-Khazzani was tied up and then Stone, who also had some military medical training, delivered lifesaving assistance to Moogalian by compressing an exposed, bleeding artery.

 El-Khazzani and three of his alleged accomplices were tried in November 2020.
 Moogalian, Stone, Sadler, and Skarlatos were scheduled to testify, but Stone's testimony was delayed because he was hospitalized in France for undisclosed reasons.
 Skarlatos gave prime credit for preventing what could have been a mass killing to Stone, saying, "I do not feel like a hero because we were just doing what we had to to survive.
 I think Spencer is probably a hero because he was the first one" to take down El-Khazzani.
 "We only got involved because Spencer needed our help."
 El Khazzani was sentenced to life in prison for attempted murders and conspiracy to commit an act of terrorism.
 His accomplices were found guilty as well: Bilal Chatra was sentenced to 27 years in prison; Rédouane El Amrani Ezzerrifi was sentenced to seven years, and Mohamed Bakkali was sentenced to 25 years.
-Abdelhamid Abaaoud was the mastermind of the train attack, as well as an attack in Brussels that killed 31 people, and a series of attacks in November 2015 that killed 130 in Paris, including a bombing at the night club Bataclan that killed 90 people.
-Abaaoud was killed in a police raid of his hideout in Saint-Denis a few days later.
+Abdelhamid Abaaoud planned the attack, as well as an attack in Brussels that killed 31 people, and a series of attacks in November 2015 that killed 130 in Paris.
+Abaaoud was killed during a police raid of his hideout in Saint-Denis a few days later.